CodeMonkeyCybersecurity/eos/README.md

 Replace 'installKube.mjs' with whichever .mjs script you want to run.

+NOTE: .mjs is slowly going to be phased out in this repo in favour of using python3 whenever possible and bash.sh scripts where python3 is too cumbersome.
+This is for the sake of simplicity and uniformity.

+## What directories and files will be used

+CONFIG_FILE = '/etc/CodeMonkeyCyber/Eos/borgConfig.yaml'
+LOG_DIR = '/var/log/CodeMonkeyCyber'
+LOG_FILE = f'{LOG_DIR}/Eos.log'
+SUBMODULES_SOURCE = './submodules'
+SUBMODULES_DEST = '/usr/local/bin/Eos'

 ## What other scripts are available?
 To find out what other scripts are available:
 ```bash